Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

    let balance = Amount::from_micro_gtu(100);
    ctx.set_self_balance(balance);

-Now that we have the test context setup, we call the contract function ``piggy_smash`` and inspect the resulting action tree and state just like we did in the previous tests:
+Now that you have the test context setup, call the contract function ``piggy_smash`` and inspect the resulting action tree and state as you did in the previous tests:

 .. code-block:: rust